grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Mostly the cut it down on shore and then float it out.
 That is why everything is made of wood.
 I do think they sometimes pull sunken waterlogged trees up from the bottom though."

 The channel began to narrow, pushing the sea craft using it together.
-Hemi steered the _Prospect_ so that it took advantage of a path carved through the smaller craft by a huge oiler making its way slowly up the channel in front of them.
+Hemi steered the _Prospect_ to take advantage of a path carved through the smaller craft by a huge oiler making its way slowly up the channel in front of them.
 On either side of the channel the structures raised on pylons above the water grew denser.
 In places there were masses of small thatched-roof huts, with walls made of thin rotting wood panels and the roofs of cut and dried shore grasses.
 There were dozens of huts clumped together, as if they gained strength to stand on their wobbling stilts by leaning against each other.
 Between the clumps ran narrow channels of dark water, in many places only passable by the smallest of the boats that traversed back and forth across Stilt City.
-Those narrow channels would feed into slightly larger winding passages that let residents access homes that were buried deep in the dense clumps of development.
+Those narrow channels fed into slightly larger winding passages that let residents access homes that were buried deep in the dense clumps of development.

 Every so often the masses of huts were broken up by a large access channel running off the main channel.
-Around these access channels most of the commercial trade had risen up, which had led to the building of long docks and piers and more substantial warehouses and larger building propped up on stilts.
+Around these access channels most of the commercial trade had risen up, which had led to the building of long docks and piers, more substantial warehouses, and larger building propped up on stilts.
 The fancier buildings had paid the extra cost to ship out and install steel roofs.
 The big steel cargo and transport ships would make their way into these access channels and dock against the flimsy, leaning piers of crunching wood that barely seemed able to keep the big ships immobile --- and perhaps would not have at all if the waters were not so still.
-The cargo was unloaded onto these docks and from there moved off to its destination by local labor: either into the warehouses, onto another cargo ship, or dispersed around Stilt City or onto the mainland.
+The cargo was unloaded onto these docks and from there moved off to its destination by local labor: either into the warehouses, onto another cargo ship, or dispersed around Stilt City --- sometimes up onto the mainland and ground-based logistical connections.

 [//]: # (### They hire Sturmey, the pilot)

 As they pushed their way slowly up the main channel and deeper and deeper into Stilt City, Percy became a little concerned.
-"Hemi, do you know how to find the dock we are supposed to unload at in all this mess?"
+"Hemi, do you know how to find the fuckin' dock we are supposed to unload at in all this fuckin' mess?"

 "There is a system to the dock numbers."
 Said Hemi.
 "I am fairly certain that we are moving in the right direction.
 However the system is complex and poorly maintained.
 We shall have to ask for some guidance at some point."